cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

   - Returns an array of references to all required *input* DagNodes (for the set of currently *selected* DagNodes) in topological order.

 - ### Dag.run()
-  - Iterates through all the current *input* values, updating all DagNode values with each iteration, and invoking the storage class **store()** method at the end of each iteration.
+  - Iterates through all the current *input pool* values of all required input variables, updating all DagNode values with each iteration.
+At the end of each iteration, the storage class **store()** method is invoked to do something useful with the newly updated values.
+  - When **Dag.run()** is invoked, all the required input variables get their (1 or more) input values from the *input pool*.
+If the input variable has no entries in the input pool, the variables current value is applied.
   - Returns a reference to this Dag.

 - ### Dag.select(array: nodeKeysOrRefs)